Sébastien Chabal: English experience

 Following the departure of Saint-André, and after six years wearing the blue jersey of Bourgoin, Chabal wanted to change his horizons and continue his professional development as a player at another club.
 He wished to join Stade Toulousain, but the club of the Ville Rose made no offer for his services.
 However, Saint-André, now sporting director at Sale Sharks, signed him on a two-year contract with the Manchester outfit.
 Although Chabal had played at flanker throughout his time at Bourgoin, Saint-André selected him at number eight in his first match for Sale.

 The 2004–2005 English Premiership marked the return of Sale Sharks to the country's top flight under the guidance of Saint-André.
 In their first two matches of the season, Sale, with Chabal, won against both Leicester Tigers and London Wasps, the favourites for the title that year.
 The English club won the 2004–05 European Challenge Cup beating Pau 27–3 in the final.
 This was the first title won by Chabal.
 The Sharks lost their 2004–05 domestic league semi-final 43–22 against the eventual victors London Wasps, despite a try from Chabal, but finished the season in third place, securing their place in the 2005–06 Heineken Cup.
-By the end of the season, Chabal had made the position of Sharks No. 8 position his own.
+By the end of the season, Chabal had made the position of Sharks No. 8 his own.

 Chabal's second season with the English outfit brought more success.
 First, Sale reached the quarter-finals of the 2005–2006 Heineken Cup losing to Biarritz Olympique.
 Earlier in the group stages, Chabal was the victim of a gang tackle by Paul O'Connell and Anthony Foley during Sale's group-deciding match against Munster at Thomond Park.
 Chabal had only just caught a Ronan O'Gara restart when he was hit hard and driven back into his teams 22.
 The tackle was to turn the match in Munster's favour and established something of a stigma for Chabal against the Irish province (as he would be hit hard a number times by Munster centre Lifeimi Mafi in a match during the 2008–2009 season again with a crowd-pleasing outcome).
 Nevertheless, back in the English league, Sale won the 2005–06 Guinness Premiership by beating London Wasps 22–12 in the semi-final before defeating Leicester Tigers 45–20 in the final.
 With his two-year contract now up, Chabal turned down an offer to join Stade Toulousain and extended his contract with the Sharks for a further year.